My Quiet Kitchen

 • raw almonds, optional

 • salt - part of what makes granola SO irresistible is that hint of saltiness contrasting the sweetness.
-Don't skip it unless you have to.
+So don't skip it!

 • brown rice syrup - important if you want the super crunchy, clusters.
 Otherwise, maple syrup can be used instead.